How to Use and Test a High Voltage Proximity Tester

 How is a high voltage proximity tester different from a standard non-contact voltage pen?

-A high voltage proximity tester is designed for high energy systems (typically above 1kV), has higher sensitivity, and is used with an insulating hot stick to maintain a safe distance.
-A standard non-contact voltage pen (NCVT) is a low-cost tool for residential and commercial voltages (typically 50-1000V) and is not safe for use on high voltage systems.
+A high voltage proximity tester is designed for high energy systems (typically above 1 kV or 1000 volts), has higher sensitivity, and is used with an insulating extension to maintain a safe distance.
+A standard non-contact voltage pen (NCVT) is intended for low-voltage residential and commercial voltages (commonly up to 1000V or lower) and is not appropriate for high-voltage systems without specific manufacturer approval and ratings.

 Why is the ‘live-dead-live’ test method required by NFPA 70E?